 The way modern landfills are designed, nothing rots there.
 Composting requires air as well as water, and landfills exclude air.
 But the bacteria that thrive without it produce a lot of methane, a big problem in landfills.

 Do you use paper towels or paper napkins?
 Even if they have a little grease on them, they make great compost.
+You can also compost paper plates and cups so long as they have no plastic coating.
+For that matter, compose used tissue paper.
+It’s not recyclable, but it will break down quickly when you compost it.

 You ought to recycle most newspaper and office paper, but sometimes they get contaminated by food waste or some other organic matter.
 Compost them.
 You can also compost shredded paper.
 Any recyclable paper product except slick magazine paper can go on your compost pile.